-You can’t base your expected retirement date on income percentages or savings rates alone.
-This is a snapshot in time.
 If nothing changed over the next 33 years, then yes…the Smiths would be 63 before they can retire.
 It is comforting to know that they will be financially set during their twilight years, but demotivating if seeking financial independence and early retirement.

 If the Smiths created a customize FI Plan and accounted for predicted situations, they would discover that they can retire by 55 instead.
 Nearly a decade earlier than everything is telling them.
 That’s years of enjoying life, fishing, golfing, or whatever hobbies interest them.
 What a huge motivational boost to save, stay on track, or even cut expenses to achieve financial freedom earlier.

 Let’s look at the monthly expenses of the Smith Family.
 You can get the full spreadsheet and a copy of your own with detailed instructions via email when subscribed to theFIway’s FREE Priority Mail Service.